Siege of Bastia: Siege

-By 11 April Nelson had assembled the batteries on the heights overlooking the town.
+By 11 April, Nelson had assembled the batteries on the heights overlooking the town.
 Hood then sent a message to Lacombe-Saint-Michel, advising him of the British positions and inviting him to surrender.
 The French commander simply responded "I have hot shot for your ships and bayonets for your troops.
 When two thirds of our troops are killed, I will then trust to the generosity of the English".
 His approach rebuffed, Hood ordered Nelson to open a heavy fire on the town's defences; the ensuing fire and counterfire between the British and French batteries has been described as "immense".
-Hood also ordered the 24-gun sixth rate HMS Proselyte, a small ship captured from the French at the siege of Toulon and armed with 12-pounder cannon, to enter the harbour under Captain Walter Serocold and bombard the seaward defences.
+Hood also ordered the 24-gun floating battery HMS Proselyte, a small ship captured from the French at the siege of Toulon and armed with 12-pounder cannon, to enter the harbour under Captain Walter Serocold and bombard the seaward defences.
 Serocold's ship shifted at anchor however and became exposed to heated shot from the town's batteries.
 A number of red-hot cannonballs lodged in the ship's stores and a fire started that rapidly blazed out of control.
-Serocold continued his fire on the town while calling for help from the fleet, managing to evacuate Proselyte into ship's boats and escape the harbour before the ship was entirely consumed by the flames.
+Serocold continued his fire on the town while calling for help from the fleet, managing to evacuate Proselyte into ship's boats and escape the harbour before the ship was destroyed by the flames.

-For fourteen days Nelson's batteries kept up an ineffective fire on the town, Moore noting that the placement of the guns on the heights was too far to achieve an effective bombardment of the defensive positions.
+For fourteen days, Nelson's batteries kept up an ineffective fire on the town, Moore noting that the placement of the guns on the heights was too far to achieve an effective bombardment of the defensive positions.
 Both sides suffered casualties during the exchange of battery fire, one of whom was Nelson, who was wounded in the back during a skirmish on a ridge overlooking the town on 13 April.
-By 21 April, British naval batteries had been established 1000 yd from Bastia, and on 25 April Hood ordered D'Aubant to bring his troops at San Fiorenzo over the mountains and seize the Cardo ridge, Hood calculating that Lacombe-Saint-Michel would be intimidated into surrender, but the British colonel refused on the grounds that such an operation would be pointless without the delayed reinforcements from Gibraltar.
+By 21 April, British naval batteries had been established 1000 yd from Bastia, and on 25 April Hood ordered D'Aubant to bring his troops at San Fiorenzo over the mountains and seize the Cardo ridge, with Hood calculating that Lacombe-Saint-Michel would be intimidated into surrender.
+However, D'Aubant refused on the grounds that such an operation would be pointless without the delayed reinforcements from Gibraltar.
 His order rebuffed, Hood resigned his forces to stalemate until he could starve the French garrison out of the town.